uh-classtellations/uh-classtellations.github.io/index.md

 * [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

-Feel free to reference the repositories for [our project](https://github.com/uh-classtellations/uh-classtellations) and [our Home Page](https://github.com/uh-classtellations/uh-classtellations.github.io), and view our project [on Digital Ocean](http://138.197.222.6).
+Feel free to reference the repositories for [our project](https://github.com/uh-classtellations/uh-classtellations) and [our Home Page](https://github.com/uh-classtellations/uh-classtellations.github.io).

+## Deployment

+Our project is deployed on Digital Ocean [here](https://classtellations.xyz).

 ## Team Members